javascript-tutorial/en.javascript.info/2-ui/1-document/10-size-and-scroll-window/article.md

 # Window sizes and scroll

-How to find out the browser window width?
+How to find out the width of the browser window?
 How to get the full height of the document, including the scrolled out part?
-How to scroll the page from JavaScript?
+How to scroll the page using JavaScript?

 From the DOM point of view, the root document element is `document.documentElement`.
 That element corresponds to `<html>` and has geometry properties described in the [previous chapter](info:size-and-scroll).
 For some cases we can use it, but there are additional methods and pecularities important enough to consider.